Airtune/73-meta-tokens/meta_ledger_protocol/atomic_swap.md

 `send#atomic_swap` representative hex value must be a valid Atomic Swap Representative HEX.

+`send#atomic_swap` amount must be 1 raw.

 `send#atomic_swap` must be confirmed.

 `asset height` in `send#atomic_swap` must refer to the valid frontier Banano block for an asset meta chain or a valid `receive#atomic_swap_delegation` block.

 `receive#atomic_swap` must be confirmed with block height `receive height`.

+`receive#atomic_swap` must not change representative.

+`receive height` must be greater than 1, i.e., the receive block must not be an open block.

+Account balance at `receive height - 1` must be greater than `min raw`.

 `send#payment` must be confirmed with block height `receive height + 1`.